dgarhdez/dgarhdez.github.io/README.md

 :musical_keyboard: [Spotify](https://open.spotify.com/user/dgarhdez?si=254c37467a164c42)

-## Courses
+## Courses and tutorials

-As I am teaching Python for Data Analytics, I've created some material for the classes.
-I wanted to have it available online, so here it is.
+I've put together some material for my classes, please take a look into it

 :snake: [Python for Data Analytics](/pda/pda_index.md) :snake: